nickoppen/pihole-blocklists/README.md

 A basic list of social media and messaging sites for use with the pi-hole ad-blocking software.
 Download and use locally or add to your ad-lists using the permalink in the top of the file.

+To add a file to your Adlist append the file name above to https://nickoppen.github.io/pihole-blocklists/ e.g. https://nickoppen.github.io/pihole-blocklists/vpn-surfshark.com.txt

 Domains can change quickly so the lists will soon be out of date.
 Test after loading!

 For more see: https://github.com/crpietschmann/pi-hole-blocklist and https://github.com/gieljnssns/Social-media-Blocklists